 - Hill Country - Lyndon B. Johnson National Historical Park is located in Hill Country (Johnson City).
 You could also easily visit San Antonio Missions National Historical Park to the south or Waco Mammoth National Monument to the north.

-- Houston - Big Thicket National Preserve is the closest National Park to Houston, about a two hour drive away.
+- Houston - The closest National Park to Houston is Big Thicket National Preserve, which is about a two hour drive away.

-- San Antonio - San Antonio's closest park is the San Antonio Missions National Historical Park, which is located right in the city.
+- San Antonio - San Antonio's closest National Park is the San Antonio Missions National Historical Park, which is located right in the city.
 Lyndon B. Johnson National Historical Park is also about an hour and a half away, and Amistad National Recreation Area is about a three hour drive.

 Tip: Driving times are estimates and will vary depending on what part of the city your are departing from, time of day, and road congestion.